jgeorge97/dam-water-level-app-backend/README.md

 /dam/getTNDamData | Returns a JSON containing the status of dams in Tamil Nadu

 ## To-do
-- [ ] A HTML crawler to fetch the URL's of the PDF files automatically
+- [x] A HTML crawler to fetch the URL's of the PDF files automatically
 - [x] A efficient way to extract entire date & time from the PDF
 - [ ] Logic to calculate alert level of the dam
 - [ ] Find a better way to get the data preferrably a spreadsheet
 - [ ] Fix Malayalam typo
+- [ ] Reduce processing time.